CharlyCast/Binary-decision-diagram/README.md

 ./test_parser
 ```

-It takes a propositionnal formula in input and print the proposition tree.
+It takes a propositional formula in input and print the proposition tree.

 For instance, the expression "a && b || c" produce proposition tree :
 ```